lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 The popularity of alpha emerged when tools available for calculation were less sophisticated; since then we have learned that alpha can be misleading:

 * alpha inflates, somewhat artificially, even when inter-item correlations are low.
-  - a 14-item scale will have an alpha of at least .70, even if it has two orthogonal (i.e., unrelated) scales [@cortina_what_1993]
+  - a 14-item scale will have an alpha of at least .70, even if it has two orthogonal (i.e., unrelated) scales [@cortina_what_1993],
 * alpha assumes a unidimensional factor structure,
-* the same alpha can be obtained for dramatically different underlying factor structures (see graphs in Revelle's Chapter 7)
+* the same alpha can be obtained for dramatically different underlying factor structures (see graphs in [Revelle's Chapter 7](http://www.personality-project.org/dev/r/book/#chapter7))

 The proper use of alpha requires the following: